NativeScript/nativescript-cli/docs/man_pages/project/testing/debug-ios.md

 <% if(isHtml) { %>> <% } %>IMPORTANT: Before building for iOS device, verify that you have configured a valid pair of certificate and provisioning profile on your OS X system. <% if(isHtml) { %>For more information, see [Obtaining Signing Identities and Downloading Provisioning Profiles](https://developer.apple.com/library/mac/recipes/xcode_help-accounts_preferences/articles/obtain_certificates_and_provisioning_profiles.html).<% } %>

 ### Options
+* `--device` - Specifies a connected device on which to run the app.
+* `--emulator` - Indicates that you want to debug your app in the iOS simulator.
 * `--debug-brk` - Prepares, builds and deploys the application package on a device or in an emulator, runs the app, launches the developer tools of your Safari browser and stops at the first code statement.
 * `--start` - Attaches the debug tools to a deployed and running app and launches the developer tools of your Safari browser.
-* `--emulator` - Indicates that you want to debug your app in the iOS simulator.
 * `--no-client` - If set, the NativeScript CLI attaches the debug tools but does not launch the developer tools in Safari.
 * `--timeout` - Sets the number of seconds that NativeScript CLI will wait for the debugger to boot.
 If not set, the default timeout is 90 seconds.
+* `--no-watch` - If set, changes in your code will not be reflected during the execution of this command.
-* `--no-rebuild` - Livesyncs to device/emulator when possible.
-Otherwise builds and deploys the application.
+* `--clean` - If set, forces rebuilding the native application.
-* `--watch` - If set, when you save changes to the project, changes are automatically synchronized to the connected device and the debugger is restarted.
-This option is available only when using `--no-rebuild`.

 ### Attributes
 * `<Device ID>` is the index or name of the target device as listed by `$ tns device`